Phillip-England/godocument/docs/theming.md

 Take note of the classes on the `<header>` element itself.
 You'll see classes such as `bg-[var(--header-bg-color)]` or `dark:border-[var(--dark-b-color)]`.

-Albeit, the syntax is *ugly*.
-But it does come with its perks.
+Although the syntax is *ugly*, it does come with its perks.

-You can adjust the colors of the elements on the page using variables instead of having to change the markup for each induvidual element.
+You can adjust the colors of the elements on the page using variables instead of having to change the markup for each individual element.

+## Styling Markdown Content

+Markdown content is styled using Vanilla CSS.
+This is done to minimize the amount of text found in `.md` files.
+To adjust the styling of markdown content, edit the `// markdown styles ------` section of `/static/css/index.css`.

 ## Logo

 To change the logo for your site, simply replace `/static/img/logo.svg` with your logo.
 There is only one caveat, logos with a large height may shift the navbar in unexpected ways.
-For this reason, it is reccomended to use a logo which is wide, not tall.
+For this reason, it is recommended to use a logo which is wide, not tall.

 ## favicon.ico

-During development, the server will look for your favicon.ico at `/static/favicon.ico`.
+During development, the server searches for your favicon.ico at /static/favicon.ico.
 When you go to build your static assest, the favicon will be placed in `/out/favicon.ico`.
 To change your favicon.ico, simply replace the icon found at `/static/favicon.ico`.